social9009/SonarQube-Project/README.md

-# SonarQube in 60 Minutes by Kastro
+# SonarQube in 60 Minutes by Akshay

 This is a One-Stop solution real-time project on SonarQube to perform Code Quality Analysis.
 In this video, I have integrated Jenkins with Maven, SonarQube, and Docker, where the application will be accessed while running inside a container.